genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/05_add-features.md

 # Add features

 We've now got our seed project created and configured.
-We've started our UI and Server, now we're ready to add features to our application.
+We've started our Server and UI, now we're ready to add features to our application.

 ### Expected result